 Hearing Impairment

-Hearing impairment, also known as hearing loss, refers to a partial or total inability to hear sounds in one or both ears.
-It can affect people of all ages and may be temporary or permanent.
-The condition varies in severity and is generally classified into four main types:
+Hearing impairment, commonly referred to as hearing loss, signifies a partial or total inability to hear sounds in one or both ears.
+This condition can affect individuals across all age groups and may be either temporary or permanent.
+Hearing impairment varies in severity and is typically categorized into four main types:

-1. Mild Hearing Loss: Difficulty hearing soft sounds or understanding speech in noisy environments.
+Mild Hearing Loss: Individuals may experience difficulty hearing soft sounds or understanding speech, especially in noisy environments.

-3. Severe Hearing Loss: Can only hear loud sounds; communication without amplification is difficult.
+Severe Hearing Loss: At this level, individuals can only hear loud sounds, making communication without amplification quite challenging.

 Tinnitus

 Tinnitus affects approximately 17 to 20% of Australians.
-If you've noticed a ringing in your ears or a change in your hearing, reach out to our friendly team about what you can do next.
+If you've noticed a ringing in your ears or a change in your hearing, which could indicate hearing impairment or even noise-induced hearing loss, reach out to our friendly team about tinnitus treatment options and what you can do next.

 Sudden Deafness

-Sudden deafness, also known as sudden sensorineural hearing loss (SSNHL), is an unexpected, rapid loss of hearing—typically in one ear—that occurs over a period of up to 72 hours.
-In many cases, it happens instantly or within a few hours, and can feel like the ear has "shut off."
+Sudden deafness, also referred to as sudden sensorineural hearing loss (SSNHL), is an unexpected and rapid loss of hearing—typically affecting one ear—that can happen over a period of up to 72 hours.
+In many instances, this hearing impairment occurs almost instantly or within a few hours, leading to a sensation that the ear has 'shut off.'

 Aged related Hearing Loss